 Volume Bars Confirming Bearish Signals

-What is volume?
+What is deliverable volume?

 This is the actual percentage of total trading volume that results in transfer of shares from one account to another’s.
 Stated differently, ownership is actually transferred.
-For stocks, rate is quite high because a buyer wants to buy and a seller wants to sell and so a transaction occurs with ultimate delivery of the underlying.
+For stocks, deliverable rate is quite high because a buyer wants to buy and a seller wants to sell and so a transaction occurs with ultimate delivery of the underlying.

-When is trading volume high but low?
+When is trading volume high but deliverable volume low?

 This occurs when shares are bought and sold multiple times for the same date.
 The credits and debits are netted against each other and only the difference is settled.